Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 Similar to the previous example, the vertical lines from the node labels on the *data* signal are not explicitly specified.
 Readers wishing to experiment with different labels or node locations can peruse this [ObservableHQ playground](https://observablehq.com/@ganesh-at-ws/wavedrom-24-01-horizontal-arcs-with-edge-specifier-gt-08-lt) for the above SVG.

-Horizontal arcs with flexible label positioning are also available for use with the 'tee' specifier, as shown in the rendering of this [WaveJSON](demo/horiz-arcs-w-lab-pos-part-3.json) below.
+Horizontal arcs with flexible label positioning are also available for the 'tee' specifier, as shown in the rendering of this [WaveJSON](demo/horiz-arcs-w-lab-pos-part-3.json) below.

 ![](demo/horiz-arcs-w-lab-pos-part-3.svg)